Online graduate environmental and water resource engineering and science programs at KU

-What is environmental and water resources engineering?
+What is environmental and water resources engineering and science?

-- Working with civil engineers on a plan to site a new dam route
+- Working with civil engineers on a plan to site a new dam route.

-- Overseeing the planning of an irrigation network
+- Overseeing the planning of an irrigation network.

-- Measuring the possible environmental impact of a proposed project on a body of water and the surrounding community
+- Measuring the possible environmental impact of a proposed project on a body of water and the surrounding community.

-- Helping organizations make environmentally sustainable decisions regarding proposed building projects
+- Helping organizations make environmentally sustainable decisions regarding proposed building projects.

 What graduate environmental and water resource programs are available at KU?

 KU’s school of engineering offers two online programs of study for environmental and water resource.
-The graduate certificate in environmental and water resource management allows working professional engineers the opportunity to specialize and enhance their skills in water resources, without the need for a full degree.
+The graduate certificate in environmental and water resource management allows working professional engineers and scientists the opportunity to specialize and enhance their skills in water resources, without the need for a full degree.
 The Master of Science in Environmental and Water Resource provides further education in up-to-date theory and practical techniques in civil and environmental engineering.
 Both programs are offered live online, with recorded sessions available.

 How are the programs structured?